Past Group members

 Dr Ajay Pandey

 Ajay was born in Ballia in India.
 He obtained a M.Sc in Physics from the University of Allahabad and the M.Tech in Laser Science and Applications from the Devi Ahilya University of Indore.
 With a short stay at the Indian Institute of Technology in Kanpur as a research engineer he moved to obtain a PhD with Prof. Jean-Michel Nunzi at Laboratory POMA, Angers in France.
 His doctoral work was on the study of physics and models of plastic solar cells.
 He joined us as a research fellow in May 2007 and currently worked on dendrimer based photodiodes and solar cells.
-In 2010 Ajay took up a postdoctoral research position with Paul Burn's group in Queensland, Australia.
+In 2010 Ajay took up a postdoctoral research position with Paul Burn's group in Queensland, Australia then won an ARC fellowship to develop his own research.

 Dr Jennifer Amey